 That Donna did return home made these episodes no less chaotic, but definitely more bearable.
 Because we – my siblings and I – didn’t understand what was really happening, it seemed sensible to assume that each trip to an emergency room meant a few hours of boredom and the subsequent absence of Donna for a few days.
 It became routine.
 And it never occurred to me that, one day, she would not come home.

-On the morning of May 19, Donna was in the midst of a typical stay at the hospital when the phone rang.
+One May 19 morning, Donna was in the midst of a typical stay at the hospital when the phone rang.
 My mother spoke briefly, began crying, and handed the phone to my father.
 He listened, thanked the person for calling and hung up, then brought all of us into the living room.
 “That was the hospital,” he quietly said.
 “Donna just died.”

-I remember feeling completely astonished – and a quick glance from my older sister told me she felt the same.
-But the raw pain instantly followed, and we quickly formed a huddle in that living room for an agonizing cry.
+At first, I felt completely astonished, as though I’d been kicked in the gut – and a quick glance from my older sister told me she felt the same.
+But the raw pain instantly followed, and we quickly formed a huddle for an agonizing cry.
 At that moment, it was a shared grief… a shared, devastating loss.
-I don’t believe my family had ever before or would ever again feel so intimately connected as that morning.
+I don’t believe my family had ever before or will ever again feel so intimately connected as that morning.
 Donna was not coming home.
 Even this many years later, I have felt no other pain that compares.

-I was seven when Donna was born and ten when she died.
+I was seven when my sweet little sister was born and ten when she died.
 The grief still occasionally seeps from within me, the clarity of my memories sometimes unexpectedly assaulting me.
 Young children do indeed mourn loss, this I know for certain.

 I once resided down the street from where Donna was buried, 39 years ago this week.
 Thoughts of her would always flood my mind whenever someone asked if I had family nearby.
 Yes I do, I would say…